Why can’t I shift sadness?

 You don’t have to wait for sadness to disappear before living your life.

-ACT focuses on psychological flexibility — the ability to carry discomfort while still moving toward what matters.
+ACT focuses on psychological flexibility, which it describes as the ability to carry discomfort while still moving toward what matters.
+Or the ability to choose to respond to our thoughts and feelings differently, depending on what our values need.

 That might mean meeting a friend even while feeling low, applying for something again despite fear, or maybe even letting yourself feel a feeling if it doesn’t feel good.